awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-hls-encryption.md

       To enter a certificate ARN here, you must have already imported the corresponding certificate into AWS Certificate Manager\.
 Then enter the certificate ARN from ACM here\.

-      For information about content key encryption, see [Encrypted Content Keys ](drm-content-key-encryption.md)\.
+      For information about content key encryption, see [Encrypted content keys ](drm-content-key-encryption.md)\.

    1. For **Encryption method**, choose **Sample\-AES** for Apple HLS FairPlay or choose **AES\-128** for Apple HLS AES\-128\.